Our Code of Conduct

 RULE 7: Treat everyone with dignity and respect

 7.a You must treat all clients and third parties with dignity and respect.
-You should encourage equality of opportunity and must not unlawfully discriminate against them, either directly or indirectly, victimise or harass anyone on the grounds of age, disability, race, ethnic or national origin, sex, gender reassignment, pregnancy and maternity, marital status (including civil partnerships), sexual orientation, religious belief.
+You should encourage equality of opportunity and must not unlawfully discriminate against them, either directly or indirectly, victimise or harass anyone on the grounds of age, disability, race, ethnic or national origin, sex, gender reassignment, pregnancy and maternity, marital status (including civil partnerships), sexual orientation, religious beliefs.

-7.b Article 10 of the European Convention on Human Rights provides the right to freedom of expression and information, subject to certain restrictions that are “in accordance with law” and “necessary in a Democratic Society”.
+7.b Article 10 of the European Convention on Human Rights provides the right to freedom of expression and information, subject to certain restrictions that are “in accordance with law” and “necessary in a democratic society”.
 This right includes the freedom to hold opinions and to receive and impart information and ideas.

-7.c The Timeshare Association may limit these rights in accordance with the law if it considers it necessary for the prevention of crime; the protection of the reputation or rights of others; for preventing the disclosure of information that has been received in confidence.
+7.c The Timeshare Association may limit these rights in accordance with the law if it considers it necessary for the prevention of crime; for the protection of the reputation or rights of others; and for preventing the disclosure of information that has been received in confidence.